IDSS-NIAID/Chemotaxis-Dashboard/utils/README.md

 `preprocess.R` calls `one_experiment.R`, which does all the work of calculating the statistics and generating plots and saves these stats and plots in an .RData file named after the experiment.
 These files live in the 'data' folder in the Chemotaxis Dashboard directory
 Once you have called `preprocess.R` on all of your experiments of interest, you can run `mergeData.R`, which will merge all the .RData files into one .RData file, called 'historical.RData'.
 This will be the data file primarily used in the ShinyApp.
 The other .RData files are important for the app too, so do not delete them.

-##### Workflow for one experiment
-1. In the terminal, run `Rscript <filepath>/preprocess.R <experiment>` for your experiment of interest.
-2. Repeat step one for all experiments of interest
-3. Run `mergeData.R`
-4. Load 'historical.RData' to make sure files have loaded and merged correctly

-### Contact information
-Rilyn McKallip: rilynnmckallip@gmail.com.
-Feel free to contact me with questions or clarifications.